 • Do whatever German speakers are doing!
 As your proficiency grows, look for the same music, media, social media accounts, and books that German speakers themselves are raving about.
 This is as good for your language skills as it is for your cultural knowledge, and you can mix together the short bites of language practice you get from German TikTok creators with longer time commitments of multi-season TV series.
 For a favorite podcast recommendation, listen to Fest & Flauschig—Spotify's first exclusive podcast!

 Language is all about connecting to new people, places, and cultures, and learning German brings so much of the world closer to you!
 You can begin German lessons today, all for free, by downloading Duolingo.
-Check back on the Duolingo Blog for more language-learning trips and helpful information about studying German!
+Check back on the Duolingo Blog for more language-learning tips and helpful information about studying German!